 A lot of top scorers also used the highlight tool to help them "stay in the passage" and stay focused.
 Try it and see if it works for you.

 Also, once you're done answering the questions, top scorers recommend to take a few seconds seconds to close your eyes and take some deep breaths.
 Try to not think of anything at all.
 This will help clear the previous passage from your mind.

 Top scorers know this is important because you want your mind to be like a blank state when starting each passage.
 The worst is when you confuse a previous passage's messaging with the current one.

 Take time to clear it away from your mind.

-The following Top CARS Scorer's insight has helped countless students with the CARS section and we're certain it will help you too.
-This is gold.
-Pay attention!
+The following top CARS scorer's insight has helped countless students with the CARS section and we're certain it will help you too.

 In the CARS section, you'll normally see 2 answers that are completely wrong (eliminate those) and 2 answers that will look good.